Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Method

-Once the registers are updated, the quantum state transition function and the reward function are applied to generate the sequences for the subsequent time step ${t=1}$.
-At time step ${t=1}$, the agent observes the new state $\ket{s_1}$ generated at ${t=0}$, selects a new action $\ket{a_1}$, and the environment transitions to the next state $\ket{s'_1}$ while producing the reward $\ket{r_1}$.
-Once again, all qubits are measured to store the interaction data at ${t=1}$, after which the updated $\ket{s'_1}$ is propagated forward and the reset sequence is repeated.
-This process continues until ${t=T-1}$, when the final state, last action, terminal next state and reward are recorded, completing the trajectory.
+At time step ${t=1}$, the agent observes the updated state $\ket{s_1}$, selects a new action $\ket{a_1}$, and the environment transitions to $\ket{s'_1}$ with reward $\ket{r_1}$.
+As in the initial step, all relevant registers are measured and the resulting tuple $(s_1, a_1, s'_1, r_1)$ is stored classically, after which the next state is propagated forward to initialize the subsequent interaction.
+This reset–interaction cycle repeats until ${t=T-1}$, at which point the final state, action, next state, and reward are recorded, completing a single trajectory realization.
+Therefore, a single execution of the full $T$-step circuit produces one complete trajectory realization,

-The quantum state distribution at t=1 is given in Eq.~(\ref{eq:timestep_1}), where $N$ is the total number of trajectories, and $c_{s'_0,r_0 | s_0,a_0}$ and $c_{s'_1,r_1| s_1, a_1}$ are the amplitudes for the respective transitions, indicating that the system transitions to the next state $\ket{s'}$ with reward $\ket{r}$, given the current state $\ket{s}$ and action $\ket{a}$ at time steps ${t=0}$ and ${t=1}$, respectively.

-Extending this over $T$ steps yields Eq.~(\ref{eq:timestep_T}), where the quantum state forms a superposition of all possible trajectories $N$ across $T$ interactions.
-Each trajectory consists of sequences of state, action, next state, and rewards from ${t=0}$ to ${t=T-1}$, with amplitudes $c_{s'_t,r_t|s_t,a_t}$ encoding the probabilities of each trajectory.

-Compared to prior QMDP implementations that required new qubits for every time step, this dynamic-circuit-based method greatly reduces qubit requirements, thus lowering decoherence and minimizing error accumulation.
-It also enables longer planning horizons on near-term devices by efficiently recycling qubits while preserving the quantum trajectory structure.
-This approach not only improves fidelity but also broadens the range of QMDP problems that can be feasibly implemented on current quantum hardware.
+obtained by concatenating the interaction tuples recorded at each time step.
+Repeating the full circuit execution over multiple shots yields an ensemble of such trajectories.
+The statistical properties of these trajectories are induced by the quantum transition amplitudes generated within each interaction step.
+Specifically, the coefficient $c_{s'_t,r_t|s_t,a_t}$ encodes the probability amplitude associated with obtaining next state ${s'_t}$ and reward ${r_t}$ conditioned on state ${s_t}$ and action ${a_t}$.
+Over repeated executions, these amplitudes determine the empirical distribution over complete trajectories,

+which arises from a sequence of measurement-driven updates rather than from a single globally coherent quantum evolution.
+Thus, while quantum parallelism does not persist across time steps, it is fully preserved within each transition computation, and the resulting trajectory distribution faithfully reflects the underlying quantum transition structure.

-\subsection{Quantum trajectories search}
+\subsection{Quantum Trajectories Search}